Deepan-Karmakar/p5.js-tutorial/Processing-Basics.md

     }

     function draw(){
-      // The background function is a statement that
-      // tells the computer which color (or gray value)
+      // The line tells the computer which color to make
-      // to make the background of the display window. background(204, 153, 0);
+      // the background of the drawing space. background(204, 153, 0);

-      // The line tells the computer to draw an ellipse,
+      // This line tells the computer to draw an ellipse,
       // with the center 50 pixels over from the left and
       // 50 pixels down from the top, with a width and
       // height of 80 pixels.